urbit/docs/glossary/modulo.md

 ### Further Reading

-- [Lesson 2.7: Gall](@/docs/tutorials/hoon/gall.md): An Hoon Tutorial lesson that explains how to write simple tile.
+- [Lesson 2.7: Gall](@/docs/tutorials/hoon/gall.md): A Hoon Tutorial lesson that explains how to write simple tile.
-- [The Gall tutorial](@/docs/tutorials/arvo/gall.md): An technical guide to the Gall van.
+- [The Gall tutorial](@/docs/tutorials/arvo/gall.md): A technical guide to the Gall van.